 Why Homeowners Remodel Bathrooms

-There are three main reasons people want to remodel a bathroom.
-(For some, it’s a combination of these or all three.)
+There are three main reasons many homeowners want to remodel a bathroom, and for some, it might be a combination of these reasons (or even all three).

 Updating the Look

-If you’re happy with the layout of your current bathroom but feel it just needs a refresher, then you’ll be focusing your attention on material selection and perhaps new cabinetry or plumbing fixtures.
+If you’re happy with the layout of your current bathroom but feel it just needs a refresher, then you’ll want to focus your attention on material selection and perhaps add new cabinetry or plumbing fixtures.

 Better Functionality and More Storage

 Perhaps you’ve always hated how the door swings open and hits the vanity or you’re tired of stacking toilet paper on the tank and seeing makeup on the counter.
 Maybe you never use the bathtub and long for a large shower stall or wish for two sinks instead of one.
 Or perhaps your bathroom is a cave of darkness and you crave more natural light.